edumserrano/vsts-npm-auth-improved/README.md

 - ✅ An improved interactive experience.
 - ✅ Clearer authentication results.
-- ✅ An automatic one-time forced retry after failed token acquisition, which can resolve issues caused by stale or expired tokens.
+- ✅ An automatic one-time forced retry after failed token acquisition, which resolves issues caused by stale or expired tokens.
 - ✅ Safe no-op behavior on macOS, Linux, and CI.